vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 This was a typical day, with slight discomfort below the belly button during the late morning / early afternoon.

+## Status as of 2024-09-14: stopping daily recording and taking stock

+My plan for data 2024-09-13 onward is to stop daily recording.

+### Current symptoms

+My current symptoms as of the time of stopping daily recording are:

+* Intermittent pain/discomfort below the belly button, with occasional pain on the right (though thi has become less frequent over time)

+* A general sensation of tension / tightness / cramping when I probe or think about the area, even if I am not actively in pain.

+* No clear relation of symptoms to food consumption time or what food I consume.

+* No significant increase in gas production, flatulence, and burping relative to my usual, although I still am only about 75-80% back to my usual diet.
+Fermentation scores on the FoodMarble Aire 2 also seem normal, although I don't have a "before" set of measurements.

+* Daily morning bowel movements that are complete most of the time, same as before the start of these issues.

+### Food

+* I'm still steering clear of outside food for the time being.

+  Later, I might resume having occasional outside food (about once a month, or as needed for social occasions).

+* I'm having slightly fewer peas than usual (two packs of English shelled peas instead of three).

+  I might end up sticking with this, if I can increase standalone lentils consumption accordingly, since I think there's a benefit to having more potatoes in the potatoes prep.

+* I have still paused broccoli consumption.

+  I might resume including broccoli in potatoes prep occasionally, but not always.

+* I have still not experimentally resumed wheat consumption.

+  My plan is to have wheat about twice a month or as needed when traveling where I can't cook rice, with the wheat format being couscous, whole wheat tortillas, or carb-savvy tortillas.

+I also plan to continue to take FoodMarble Aire 2 readings 2-3 times a week, at about 90-120 minutes after finishing my meal, to keep an eye on fermentation levels.
+I expect to vary the context of the readings to continue to get a range of readings.

+I've also introduced some new food practices:

+* Seaweed consumption (this is good for omega-3, salt, and butyrate / SCFA production)

+* Drain lentils better to reduce FODMAP content

+* Try variants of sauerkraut such as kimchi (not yet started)

+### Meal gaps

+During the period when I would have a sense of incomplete evacuation in the morning, I increased the time between the end of my last meal and sleep from a minimum of 3 hours (and in practice at least 3.5 hours in most casesto a minimum of 4 hours (and in practice at least 4.5 hours in most cases).
+My plan is to relax the minimum a little bit to 3.5 hours in cases where I have a bit of a sleep backlog and expect that sleeping later will cut into my ability to catch up on the sleep backlog, but to continue to target 4+ hours in general.
+So basically, the new practice is the new normal but I'll introduce more flexibility so as to reduce the risk in terms of sleep backlog.

+### Exercise

+As far as exercise is concerned, I have returned fully to normal levels of exercise, with continued steady increases in the exercise load over time as has been the trend.

+The main new best practice is to not overstretch exercise-wise, which I expect to be an ongoing precaution.

 ## Current learnings